 - Canadian Mental Health Association (CMHA) – Central Alberta

 The CMHA advocates for care, rehabilitation and recovery for individuals, including those with brain injuries.
-They support services like the Alberta Brain Injury Network and Caregiver Connections.

 - Northern Brain Injury Association (NBIA) – Northern Alberta